-- 1. 3-5 minutes for brief discussion of the APPI materials (often with faculty members giving marked up essays and hours to the student for later review). - Feedback on your APPI essays and be sure to seek it out if your IRC committee does not have time to sufficiently address it. - 2.
+- 1. 3-5 minutes for brief discussion of the APPI materials (often with faculty members giving marked up essays to the students).
+The student should seek the feedback from their IRC committee members if they do not have time to sufficiently review your APPI essays prior to IRC. - 2.
 Approximately 5-7 minutes for oral presentation of the student's self-selected theoretical orientation - 3.
 15-18 minutes for faculty questions about the chosen orientation. - 4.
 8-10 minutes for oral presentation of the student's formal case presentation. - 5.
 20-25 minutes for the committee to ask questions primarily related to the student's conceptualization of the client and case material as well as some more general clinical questions.
 The general questions may address areas such as ethics, diversity issues, developmental issues, evaluation of clients, diagnoses, psychopharmacology, and the evidence base as well as critiques of the chosen theoretical orientation.
-See the IRC Exam Evaluation form in Appendix D for a more detailed list of the types of knowledge and skills that may be assessed. - 6.
-5-6 minutes for the student to review the hypothetical case provided by the committee. - 7.
+See the IRC Exam Evaluation form in Appendix D for a more detailed list of the types of knowledge and skills that may be assessed.

+- 6. 5-6 minutes for the student to review the hypothetical case provided by the committee. - 7.
 5-8 minutes for the student to present their initial conceptualization, clinical impressions, and treatment/intervention ideas about the hypothetical case. - 8.
 15-20 minutes for the committee to ask the student additional questions or considerations on the hypothetical case. - 9.
 8-10 minutes for the committee to deliberate and complete the evaluation form. - 10.
-5-10 minutes oral feedback to the student

-4. Evaluation Criteria (revised Summer, 2006; revised Fall 2009; revised Spring 2010)

-- 1. See "Internship Readiness Comprehensive Exam Evaluation" in Appendix D for detailed evaluation criteria. - 2.
+5-10 minutes oral feedback to the student - 4.
+Evaluation Criteria (revised Summer, 2006; revised Fall 2009; revised Spring 2010) - 1.
+See "Internship Readiness Comprehensive Exam Evaluation" in Appendix D for detailed evaluation criteria. - 2.
 The IRC Exam is evaluated on a pass/fail basis determined by the committee members.
-A 'partial pass' is also an option: - a) The student can "pass" the IRC Exam. - b) The student can "fail" the IRC Exam if it is the IRC Exam Committee's decision that the student's submitted material and/or oral exam is - unsatisfactory.
+A 'partial pass' is also an option.
+The possible results of the IRC Exam are as follows: - a) The student can "pass" the IRC Exam. - b) The student can "fail" the IRC Exam if it is the IRC Exam Committee's decision that the student's submitted material and/or oral exam is unsatisfactory.
 In this case, the student must re-take the IRC Exam in its entirety.
-The student's IRC Exam committee will remain the same for any re- - take.
-The re-take will not be scheduled any sooner than the following semester. - c) A student can partially pass when they "fail" only certain portions of the IRC - (e.g., the treatment plan was unsatisfactory, but the rest of their materials and review were satisfactory) in which case particular deficiencies shall be specified in writing by the Chair of the student's IRC Exam committee.
+The student's IRC Exam committee will remain the same for any re-take.
+The re-take will not be scheduled any sooner than the following semester. - c) A student can partially pass when they "fail" only certain portions of the IRC (e.g., the treatment plan was unsatisfactory, but the rest of their materials and review were satisfactory) in which case particular deficiencies shall be specified in writing by the Chair of the student's IRC Exam committee.
 The IRC Exam committee will also specify deadlines for revised work.
-If the deficiencies can reasonably be remedied in a short timeframe, deadlines may be set for the same semester in which the student attempted the IRC.

-3. There are no limitations on the number of times the student can attempt the IRC Exam.
+If the deficiencies can reasonably be remedied in a short timeframe, deadlines may be set for the same semester in which the student attempted the IRC. - 3.
+There are no limitations on the number of times the student can attempt the IRC Exam.
 However, students are limited to attempting the exam one time each semester (with the exception as described in "2c" above).
 The student's IRC committee will remain the same for any re-take.

-\\\ While completing the IRC Exam, the student must video tape the IRC exam process in case there is a disagreement between the two committee members.
+\\\ Each IRC exam will be recorded using the recording software in the Psychology Clinic.
+IRC exams are recorded in case there is a disagreement between the two committee members.
 In that case, a 3rd program faculty will be asked to review the recordings of the IRC exam process to decide on the IRC evaluation result.